3primitives-io/3primitives-formal-records/README.md

 ## Licensing

-All formal records: CC BY 4.0
+All formal and empirical records: CC BY 4.0

 ## Contact